yushengsu-thu/LLM-Advancing-from-Reasoning-to-Autonomous-Reasoning/README.md

 <b>Note that 1</b>: I'm not the soley contributors of the following context.
-Many of following information are from my discussion with some researchers worked in this field and the published works ([Jie Huang](https://jeffhj.github.io/) and [Yao Fu](https://franxyao.github.io/)).
+Many of following information are from my discussion with some researchers worked in this field and refer to some the published works ([Jie Huang](https://jeffhj.github.io/) and [Yao Fu](https://franxyao.github.io/)).

 <b>Note that 2</b>: The following discussions focus on LLMs reasoning on the inference stage.